oddkiva/sara/doc/sphinx/source/multiviewgeometry/coordinate_systems.rst

 Proof
 -----

-It is useful to provide a proof that justifies the formula of the Euler rotation as we have shown above.
+It is useful to provide a proof that justifies the Euler decomposition we have exhibited above.

 In terms of matrix multiplication, the composite rotation is